Programme

 Nuts & Bolts – The silent bottleneck behind Africa’s urban expansion

 For decades, Africa’s cities have expanded faster than their industrial foundations.
-As urban demand accelerates, local production of the materials needed to build the African skyline – cement, steel, glass and clink – has not kept up.
+As urban demand accelerates, local production of the materials needed to build its skyline – cement, steel, glass and clink – has not kept up.
 By 2050, Africa’s cities will be home to 800 million more people, yet in 2024, the continent produced only 22.3 million tons of crude steel – about a quarter of what is needed to house them.
 As demand continues to grow, industrial production capacity is constrained by power, logistics, financial and political challenges.
-How can Africa supply the ingredients needed so that Africa can carve out its fair share of the demographic dividend?
+How can Africa supply the ingredients needed to carve out its fair share of the demographic dividend?

 Key points: